A quick life update

 Well, it’s been one hell of a week – and not in a good way.

-These photos were actually taken last week, during a whole other lifetime, when the sun was still shining, and we still had some hope that we’d get some good news from Terry’s mum’s latest medical tests.
+It’s hard to believe that, this time last week, the sun was still shining, and we still had some hope that we’d get some good news from Terry’s mum’s latest medical tests.
 This week, the grey sky and Biblical-style rain has perfectly matched our moods, and added to that surreal feeling that’s totally infused everything right now: we’re still going through the motions of everyday life, but it’s impossible to ignore the fact that everyday life has changed for us, and will never be the same again.

 (She did apologise for buying in cakes rather than making them from scratch.
 She says she’ll get to that next week.)